shafali03/CV/README.md

 *2015 to 2016*  -    Accredited Checking Technician

 #### *Lansdales Pharmacy*
- *2005 to 2007* - Pharmaceutical Science BTEC Level 3 Diploma in Pharmaceutical Science Apprenticeship
+ *2005 to 2007* - Pharmaceutical Science BTEC Level 3 Diploma

 <a name="experience-id"></a>